zTags/YASPM-Server/README.md

 $ npm i yaspm-server
 ```
 this should install everything you need to run a yaspm server <br>
-you could install this globally, but because it currently puts its files in your CWD its not reccomended
+you could install this globally, but because it currently puts its files in your CWD its not recommended

 ### development